en9inerd/en9inerd.github.io/content/pages/about.md

 type = "Person"
 +++

 Hello, I'm Vladimir, a Full Stack Engineer with a passion for software development and data processing automation.
-My expertise lies in JavaScript/TypeScript, Node.js, Python, Zig, and C programming.
+My expertise lies in JavaScript/TypeScript, Node.js, Python, Go, and C programming.
 At the moment, I specialize in building and maintaining web applications using frameworks like Angular, NestJS, and Express.js.
 Find more information about my skills and experience in my [Curriculum Vitae](@/pages/cv.md).

 <p style="text-align: center;">{{ github_avatar(size=200) }}</p>